Skip to main content

 How Do Peptides Influence Key Signaling Pathways?

 The influence of peptides extends beyond a simple on/off switch for stem cells.
-They are modulators of a complex network of and cytokines that fine-tune the processes of cell proliferation, differentiation, and survival within the follicle.
+They are modulators of a complex network of growth factors and cytokines that fine-tune the processes of cell proliferation, differentiation, and survival within the follicle.

 The sophisticated interplay between peptides and cellular signaling pathways dictates the follicle’s transition from dormancy to active regeneration.